austin987/tails/wiki/src/blueprint/UEFI.md

 welcome, but we do not feel committed, as a project, to make it happen.

-On the other hand, it appears that adding support for [[blueprint/UEFI_Secure_boot]] will be necessary at some point.
+On the other hand, it appears that adding support for [[UEFI_Secure_boot]] will be necessary at some point.
 More and more off-the-shelf PC hardware is shipped with this functionality enabled.
 Also, having to constantly disable and re-enable Secure boot in the firmware configuration is not the best dual-boot user experience we